Dark clouds streamed across the ceiling of the Great Hall. Plates and cutlery clattered beneath the distant rumble of the thunder.

 ‘Did you read all the books?’
 Salazar asked as Harry carried him over the bridge.

 ‘I did.’
 Harry staggered to the side of the chamber and leant the picture against the wall.
-‘More than once, as some took a few tries to wrap my head round.’
+‘More than once.
+Some took a few tries to wrap my head around.’

 ‘You understand the principles, then?’
 Salazar asked.
 ‘How blood magic, sacrificial magic, and rituals all fit together.’

 ‘I understand the principles, but not how you would decide on an appropriate sacrifice.’